Overview

 International students must also complete their Immigration Medical Exam (IME) and obtain a co-op work permit to attend practicum.
 For more information, please contact the International Centre.

-You will graduate with the Health and Fitness Federation of Canada Certified Personal Trainer (HFFC- CPT) certification.
+In addition, you'll also be eligible to apply for the Health and Fitness Federation of Canada Certified Personal Trainer (HFFC- CPT) certification.

 Upon successful completion of this program, you'll be awarded a SAIT Fitness and Wellness Management diploma.